Omni Storage: A rental side hustle that earns easy passive income [$$]

 My 27 day side hustle challenge

 I set out to create a passive income stream / side hustle, a la Chris Guillebeau (Side Hustle School), that involved minimal work on my part.
 You know the type, something very hands off.
-A quick note about me, I am very interested in the idea of rental property as a side hustle.
+A quick note about me, I am very interested in the idea of real estate investment property as a side hustle.
 The problem with the typical rental property is that it is infinitely more complicated and definitively not hands off.
 But bounce house sales & rentals, that's a whole other ball game.

 What about other types of property?